dimovskidamjan/Snippets/README.md

 # Snippets
-A library of often used code snippets for internal use.
+A library of often used code snippets for internal use with Xcode.

 ## Usage
 Follow these steps to copy the code snippets from this repo to your Xcode.